Where to Find the BEST SAT Practice Tests

 How to Utilize These Tests to Maximize Your Prep

 What’s the best way to prepare for the SAT?
 Well, it depends.
-Of course, you’ll want to go through practice tests under simulated test conditions, score yourself afterwards, and go through your missed questions thoroughly to understand your mistakes.
+Of course, you’ll want to go through practice tests under simulated test conditions, get your predicted score, and go through your missed questions thoroughly to understand your mistakes.
 However, there’s still the question of what order to go through tests, or if it really matters at all.

 Small study habits can make a big difference.

-If you’re a student who has never taken an SAT practice test before, or you struggle to figure out where you went wrong after reviewing your answers, I would stick to the official SAT practice tests from the College Board / Khan Academy.
-These will be your best bet for beginners, as they contain answer explanations in addition to scoring.
+If you’re a student who has never taken a Digital SAT practice test before, or you struggle to figure out where you went wrong after reviewing your answers, I would first take a practice test on the Bluebook app.
+This will be your best bet as a beginner, as you can later access full answer explanations in addition to scoring.
 You’ll get a great indication of what your starting score is, and you’ll be able to easily figure out what mistakes you could have avoided with the guidance from the answer explanations.

 Furthermore, if you want to maximize the effectiveness of your prep, you should take the test as close to test conditions as you can.
 This includes things like…